Azure/Enterprise-Scale-for-AVS/terraform/scenarios/avs_greenfield_new_vpn_hub/readme.md

 ### Internet Ingress/Egress
-Internet ingress and egress to AVS and Azure VM's will be enabled through one or more public IPs attached to the 3rd party firewall NVA in the hub.
+Internet ingress and egress to AVS and Azure VMs will be enabled through one or more public IPs attached to the 3rd party firewall NVA in the hub.
 On-premises ingress/egress is expected to use existing internet routing configurations and would not send internet traffic via the VPN.
 (Although this can be permitted by removing any route filters for 0/0 routes on-prem.)
 If the firewall is excluded, internet Internet and Egress can be enabled using the managed VWAN resource options included with the AVS private cloud.

 ### Network Inspection
 The solution enables network inspection with the 3rd party NVA on the following flows: